Pelm-Technologies/react-pelm-connect/README.md

 --form 'utility_id="UTILITY_ID"'
 ```

-Include the optional `utility_id` field if you want your User to skip ahead to the Credentials Screen for the specified Utility.
+Include the optional `utility_id` parameter if you want your User to skip the Utility Selection Screen.
 You can find a list of `utility_id`s [here](https://docs.pelm.com/reference/utilities).

 More information on the Connect Token can be found in the docs [here](https://pelm.readme.io/reference/post_auth-connect-token).